Writing Plan Phases

 The Information Technology Infrastructure faculty generated the following list in response to the question, “What characterizes academic and professional communication in this discipline?”

-As part of the College of Continuing and Professional Studies undergraduate programs in Applied and Professional Studies, writing in the Information Technology Infrastructure program encompasses both specific writing and general writing characteristics.
-Though this leads to a wide variety of typical writing characteristics, they can be categorized into three main categories:
+The Information Technology Infrastructure (ITI) program, as part of the College of Continuing and Professional Studies undergraduate programs in Applied and Professional Studies, emphasizes both specific and general writing characteristics.
+Although the writing needs within the ITI program are broad, they can generally be categorized into four main areas, reflecting the unique demands of academic and professional communication in this discipline:

 Writing Abilities Expected of Information Technology Infrastructure Majors